iron-s/go-vtl/README.md

 7. Consistent usage of comma and space

    Any arguments should be separated by comma, be it method call, include, macro signature or macro call
+8. Maps

+   - Have string keys, which means you can't have `int 1` and `string "1"` as map keys
-8. Maps are iterated in sorted key order
+   - Are iterated in sorted key order
 9. [Math](https://velocity.apache.org/engine/devel/configuration.html#math) is always strict

    If any evaluated arith expression contains nil, NaN or division by zero error is returned